carefree0910/carefree-drawboard/README.md

 * **GitHub Issues**: Bugs!
 Fixes!
 PRs!.

 Apart from these:
+* It might be the best to start from the [Contributing](https://github.com/carefree0910/carefree-drawboard/wiki/Contributing) Wiki page.
-* If you are truly an enthusiast, you may check out our [Roadmap](https://github.com/carefree0910/carefree-drawboard/wiki/Roadmap), pick up what you are interested, and create the corresponding PR!
+* If you are truly an enthusiast, you may check out our [Roadmap](https://github.com/carefree0910/carefree-drawboard/wiki/Roadmap), pick up what you are interested, and create the corresponding PR.
 * If you are familiar with `React`, you may check out the [Customizations](https://github.com/carefree0910/carefree-drawboard/wiki/Customizations) documentation and try to customize your own plugins and have fun!

-> It is also recommended to start from the [Contributing](https://github.com/carefree0910/carefree-drawboard/wiki/Contributing) Wiki page!

 ### Style Guide